 How do companies estimate car insurance costs?

-Car insurance companies will give you a quote based upon several factors listed above — your age, location, vehicle make/model, driving record, credit score and annual mileage.
-But while one company may ding you more for an accident, another may not — same goes for tickets and adding a teen driver to your policy, for example — because each company evaluates risk differently.
+Car insurance companies will give you a quote based on several factors listed above—your age, location, vehicle make/model, driving record, credit score and annual mileage.
+But while one company may charge you more for an accident, another may not—the same goes for tickets and adding a teen driver to your policy, for example—because each company evaluates risk differently.

-So, it’s always a good idea to compare car insurance rates every six months — annually at a minimum — to make sure you have the most affordable car insurance.
+So, it’s always a good idea to compare car insurance rates every six months—at minimum annually —to ensure you have the most affordable policy.

 How much car insurance do I need?